dvalenciar/ReinforceUI-Studio/README.md

 ReinforceUI Studio offers several ways to get started, allowing you to choose the method that best suits your setup:

 - Clone and run locally.
-- Set up in a Conda environment or yaml file.
+- Set up in a Conda environment or YAML file.
 - Use a virtual Python environment.
 - Run with Docker.